-You are currently viewing an archived version of Topic Genetic algorithms and global solutions.
-If updates or revisions have been published you can find them at Genetic algorithms and global solutions.
+You are currently viewing an archived version of Topic Genetic Algorithms and Evolutionary Computing.
+If updates or revisions have been published you can find them at Genetic Algorithms and Evolutionary Computing.

 - Describe the difficulty of finding globally optimal solutions for problems with many local optima